 Advani, S. et al. and M. A. Oommen.
 2013.
 Marine Fisheries in the Andaman Islands: An Account of their Emergence and Transformation.
 Dakshin Foundation, Bangalore and Andaman Nicobar Environment Team, Port Blair.

 Advani, S. et al. and M. A. Oommen.
 2012.
 Taking it from the top: Managing apex predator fisheries in India.
 Position paper for CBD-COP 11.
 Dakshin Foundation, Bengaluru and Foundation for Ecological Security, Anand.

 Oommen, M. A. 1996.
 Biodiversity and sustainability of the Upper Beas Basin, Kullu District, Himachal Pradesh – M.A Dissertation submitted to the Department of Geography, Delhi School of Economics, Delhi University.

-'Hunting for solutions: on trophy hunting' – The Hindu, 2017
+'Hunting for solutions: on trophy hunting' – The Hindu, 2017 (with Kartik Shanker)

 'Human-wildlife conflict: the new wildlife action plan is an inclusive start to a long journey' – The Hindustan Times, 2017

 'Islands in Peril: Develop and Perish?
 Great Nicobar Island' - The Hindu, 2012